-Morocco is determined to continue its plans to construct parts of a $9bn solar project in the disputed Western Sahara region after it secured sufficient foreign financing to fund the project.
+Morocco is determined to continue its plans to construct parts of a nine billion dollar solar project located in the disputed Western Sahara region after it obtained enough foreign funding to build the project.

-That is despite major international lending firms and bank refused to finance the project due to international sensitivities on control of the territory.
+That is despite major international lending firms and the bank refused to finance the project due to global sensitivities on the jurisdiction of the land.

-But, Moroccan Foreign Minister snobs the rejection of these lending companies and banks guaranteeing that the Kingdom has no financing problems as there are more investors from Japan, China and Gulf Countries who can assist them pursuing the project.
-He declined to give details on the financing contracts with specific parties.
+But, Moroccan Foreign Minister snobs the rejection of these lending companies and banks guaranteeing that the Kingdom has no financial difficulties as there are more investors from Japan, China and Gulf Countries who can assist them pursuing the project.
+He refused to present information on the financing contracts with concerned parties.

-Morocco has controlled most of Western Sahara since 1975 following Spain’s withdrawal from the territory.
-However, resistance to Moroccan control among a section of the population prompted a UN mission formed more than 20 years ago ahead of an expected referendum on the region’s political future, which has never taken place.
+The Kingdom has ruled the majority of Western Sahara from 1975 next to withdrawal of Spain from the land.
+But, refusal to be under Moroccan control among a part of the general public prompted a UN mission formed over 20 years ago ahead of an expected referendum on the region’s political future, which has never taken place.

-The solar project involves five plants, two of them planned in Western Sahara that would produce a total of 2,000 megawatts (MW).
+The solar project covers 5 plants wherein 2 of them planned in Western Sahara that would produce an overall of 2,000 megawatts.

-“The goal is to achieve 2,000 MW, and we will continue with our plan.
+“The objective is to attain 2,000 megawatts, and we will carry on with our plan.
 The Western Sahara issue has nothing to do with it.
-The financing is not conditioned on whether plants are in Sahara or not,” the minister said.
+The budget is not accustomed to whether plants are located in Sahara or not,” the minister said.